About Georgia State University

-Centered in the historic financial hub of downtown Atlanta, the university provides more than 32,000 students with unsurpassed connections to the city’s business, government, nonprofit and cultural organizations.
+The student body of more than 53,000 demonstrates that students from all backgrounds can achieve at high rates with unsurpassed connections to the city’s business, government, nonprofit and cultural organizations.

-The university offers 55 undergraduate and graduate degree programs in more than 250 fields of study in its eight colleges and schools: the Andrew Young School of Policy Studies, the Byrdine F. Lewis School of Nursing and Health Professions, the College of Arts and Sciences, the College of Education, the College of Law, the Honors College, the Institute of Public Health and the J. Mack Robinson College of Business.
+The university offers 250 undergraduate and graduate degree programs in more than 100 fields of study in its nine colleges and schools: the Andrew Young School of Policy Studies, the Byrdine F. Lewis School of Nursing and Health Professions, the College of Arts and Sciences, the College of Education & Human Development, the Robinson College of Business, the Institute of Biomedical Sciences, the College of Law, the Honors College, Perimeter College and the School of Public Health.

 Focus on Student Success

 Georgia State is among the most diverse universities in the nation.
 It has a university-wide commitment to student advising with a keen focus on students’ progress to graduation.

 The university has cultivated the ability to detect early when students face obstacles affecting their studies.
 As a result, Georgia State has achieved national acclaim as a leader in creating innovative approaches that get students back on track and successfully headed to graduation.

 Georgia State has more than 180,000 alumni across the state and around the world.
 The careers and lives of these graduates were shaped by a distinctively enterprising university culture that values ambition, hard work, dedication and perseverance.

 The Atlanta Advantage

 Atlanta is home to more than a dozen headquarters of Fortune 500 companies, and ranks third in America and fourth in the world for Fortune 500 headquarters.
 This business mecca provides students with unparalleled access to internships and jobs, as well as a wide variety of networking opportunities.